Governance

 Why tolerance matters for residual risk

 No organization can remove all cyber risk.
-After controls are applied, some residual exposure remains.
-Tolerance helps determine whether that residual position is acceptable, temporarily tolerated, or outside management comfort.
+After controls are applied, some residual exposure always remains.
+Tolerance helps determine whether that remaining position is acceptable, temporarily tolerated, or outside management comfort.
+It is therefore essential for residual risk decisions.

 Related topic boundary: This site explains cyber exposure, governance, assessment, and reporting.
 Insurance coverage, liability, and claims belong on a separate insurance-focused publication.